 And I struck gold.
 I found a fitting role as a Financial Analyst through LinkedIn at one of the world’s biggest companies – HEINEKEN, Amsterdam.

-Truly, I couldn’t have asked for a better work culture and colleagues, and an environment that allows its employees to learn, grow and succeed.
+Truly, I couldn’t have asked for better work culture and colleagues, and an environment that allows its employees to learn, grow and succeed.
 (No wonder they create the best beer in the world!)

 In retrospect, I am happy that I waited for the right opportunity and never stopped looking.